May Fourth Square

 The "May Wind", the iconic sculpture of May Fourth Square, is one of the landmarks of Qingdao in the new century.
 The color is Chinese red and the shape is a spiraling wind.
 Its simple lines and heavy texture show the image of "strong wind" rising from the sky, reflecting the patriotic spirit and national strength of the May Fourth Movement against imperialism and feudalism.
 Written by Huang Zhen, the sculpture is 30 meters high, 27 meters in diameter and weighs more than 500 tons, making it the largest "steel" urban sculpture in China.

 On June 910, 2018, the 18th meeting of the Council of Heads of State of the Shanghai Cooperation Organization (SCO) was held in Qingdao, Shandong.
 The Qingdao summit was also the first summit of heads of state held after the expansion of the SCO membership.
 A sculpture of the SCO Qingdao Summit with the theme of "mutual trust and mutual benefit, cooperation and win-win" was unveiled in May Fourth Square.

-On September 25, 2018, the light show to celebrate Chinese Mid-autumn festival was put on the buildings across the sea of the May Fourth Square.
+On September 25, 2018, the light show to celebrate Mid-Autumn Festival was put on the buildings across the sea of the May Fourth Square.